Best Point and Shoot Camera Under $300 (that’s better than your iPhone!)

 This pocketable and highly capable camera will make the perfect travel partner, allowing you to capture all your precious memories in style.
 It really is an amazing point and shoot camera that still falls into this affordable price range.

 Our final camera in this guide has taken a completely different design approach to the standard boxy point and shoot digital camera.
-The Nixon Coolpix B500 takes the form of a small DSLR body and by no means could be called compact.
+The Nixon Coolpix B500 is a 16 MP digital camera which takes the form of a small DSLR body and by no means could be called compact.

 It’s also no lightweight coming in at around the same weight of many entry-level DSLRs and mirrorless cameras.
 However, it does not feature an optical (OVF) or electronic viewfinder (EVF) like those cameras do.